nirpechuk/verde/README.md

 # [YouTube Demo](https://www.youtube.com/watch?v=00KMYpdCVno&ab_channel=NirPechuk)

-# Empowering Environmental Actions by Leveraging the Power of Community
+# Empowering Community-driven Environmental Actions

 **verde** ("green" in several Romance languages) is an app providing a **real-time**, **interactive** map that serves as a hub for **community-led environmental action**.

 This map is managed and enriched by agents, which asynchronously pull data, cluster issues, and organize environmental events.

+This project was built in under 24 hours as a submission to the 2025 HackMIT global hackathon.

 ## Inspiration
 Have you ever noticed an environmental issue but not been able to address it alone? 🤔